The Bootstrap Base Theme¶

 These changes will work regardless of which CMS (Drupal, WordPress, Joomla) you are using.

-As a SoC project, a student has documented how to use the Drupal Bootstrap base theme for a Drupal/CiviCRM site.
-Here are related links for that project: https://civicrm.org/blog/teja/bootstrap-ui-one-small-step-for-civicrm Bootstrap UI for CiviCRM https://github.com/amilineni/civicrm-core
+For a 2014 Google Summer of Code (GSoC) project, a student documented how to use the Drupal Bootstrap base theme for a Drupal/CiviCRM site.
+See the CiviCRM blog post about that project, a CiviCRM wiki entry, Bootstrap UI for CiviCRM and the GitHub repo.

 The Drupal approaches only work if you are using Drupal as your CMS.